Revolution is self-defense

 Proportionality of force defenses are weak.
 Someone doesn't have to be guilty of murder exactly for lethal force to be justified; for example, it would be moral to kill a rapist or kidnapper if it were the only way to stop them.
 Also, police frequently do commit murder in the enforcement of unjust laws, and life imprisonment sentences can be even crueler and more harmful if less salient to us.

 In general, people vastly underestimate the feasibility of revolution; especially because an anarchist revolution *would have an easier goal* than historical revolutions like the one that led to the foundation of America.
 It doesn't aim to establish a new authority.
 It only aims to make oppression impossible.
 In reality, an anarchist revolution could succeed with an incredibly tiny minority of the population and without killing even most politicians or police.
 Reducing the number of police to a number insufficient to enforce laws would be a sufficient win condition.
-If there were only enough cop-killers to make being a cop too dangerous a proposition for anyone to want to do it, we would win.
+If there were only enough cop-killers to make being a cop too dangerous for anyone to want to do it, we would win.
 Theoretically, we wouldn't even have to kill most of them.

 And mass-destructive military means like tanks and bombing wouldn't even be effective against such a revolution, because there would be no targets.
 Anarchists wouldn't have a capital or military bases.
-The people posing a fatal threat to the government wouldn't be an army marching on a government bulding, but the ordinary person who shoots you when you try to kidnap an innocent.
+The people posing a fatal threat to the government wouldn't be an army marching on a government bulding, but the ordinary person in the crowd who shoots you when you try to kidnap an innocent.

 One thing I've always been frustrated with conservative minarchists about is how openly they talk about how *the purpose of the second amendment* was to enable the people to revolt, how they realize the US government is far worse than King George ever was, how they're fully aware that most of what it does is unconstitutional, but *still* think it would be murder to kill cops or politicians.
-My diagnosis is that their talk about tyranny is a sort of venting they use to quiet the good in them so they don't end up admitting to themselves that there's no difference between an American cop and a redcoat.
-It's shocking that even most anarchists are the same way... although anarchists usually admit there's no difference, but in practice still judge as if there is.
+My diagnosis is that their talk is a sort of venting they use to quiet the good in them so they don't end up admitting to themselves that there's no difference between an American cop and a redcoat.
+It's sad that even most anarchists are the same way... although anarchists usually admit there's no difference, but in practice judge as if there is.

 subscribe via RSS